Featured

 Atlanta Nurse Takes Winding Path to an Extraordinary Career

-Sonyette Walker, BSN, RN, always had a feeling nursing would be her destiny.
+Sonyette Walker, BSN, RN, always knew that nursing was her destiny.

-Both of her parents worked at hospitals for over 35 years, her mother as an RN and her father as a physician’s assistant in cardiology.
-When she was still in high school, she told them she had made her decision: She planned to be a nurse when she grew up.
-They happily threw their support behind her.
+Both of her parents worked at hospitals for more 35 years.
+Her mother was a registered nurse (RN) and her father was a physician assistant in cardiology.
+When she was still in high school, she told them she had made her decision: She planned to become a nurse when she grew up.
+They happily supported her decision.

-It wasn’t long before she learned that life has a way of making its own plans.
-Sonyette was working toward her nursing degree at Georgia Southern University when she got the call from home—her mother had unexpectedly passed away.
+It wasn’t long before Walker learned that life has a way of making its own plans.
+She was working toward her nursing degree at Georgia Southern University when she received a devastating call from home.
+Her mother had unexpectedly passed away.

-Distraught, she processed her sorrow with help from grief counselors, whose compassion inspired her to pursue a career in counseling instead.
-Soon Sonyette had switched her major to psychology and put her nursing dream on hold.
+Distraught, she processed her sorrow with help from grief counselors.
+Their compassion inspired her to pursue a career in counseling instead.
+Walker changed her major to psychology and put her nursing dream on hold.

-Although she enjoyed grief counseling, she soon realized it wasn’t where she belonged.
-She felt the same about subsequent positions as a probation officer and licensed realtor, and a job she took later for a large cable company.
-Years after professing her desire to become a nurse, Sonyette’s dream seemed farther away than ever.
+Although she enjoyed her studies, she soon realized that counseling wasn’t the right career for her.
+She felt the same about subsequent positions.
+She worked as a probation officer, a licensed realtor, and in a position with a large cable company.
+Years after professing her desire to become a nurse, Walker’s dream seemed farther away than ever.

-“I felt like I was missing something in my life,” she said.
+“I felt like I was missing something in my life,” she says.
 “Like I wasn’t yet fulfilling my God-given purpose.”

 She had no idea that what she was missing was waiting just around the corner.